-The following re-sit arrangements apply to students who in the first instance have not passed a course/module of the master's examination.
+The following re-sit arrangements apply to students who have not passed a part of the examination of the Master in Forensic Psychology.
+The relevant re-sits are available only to students who have complied with the attendance requirement.

-1. Course exam
+- 1. Core Courses

-The student who fails a course exam will get one opportunity per academic year to re-sit that exam.
-If a student passes the initial exam the student cannot re-sit the exam.
-In case of a re-sit of a failed final grade, the highest mark counts.
+- The student who fails a course exam will get one opportunity per academic year to re-sit that exam.
+If a student passes the initial exam, the student cannot re-sit the exam.
+In case of a re-sit of a failed final grade, the highest grade counts.

-2. Practical Training
+- 2. Skills Labs, Workshop and Master Class

+Students who failed an assignment or a task will have to complete a re-sit in the same academic year.

+- 3. Written assignments